Kitware/wslink/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a reproducible bug or regression.
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 <!-- Ignoring this template may result in your bug report getting deleted -->

 **Describe the bug**

 A clear and concise description of what the bug is.
 Before submitting, please remove unnecessary sections.

 **To Reproduce**

 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. See error

-***Code***
+**_Code_**

 ```python
 # code goes here